mehrvarz/tremote_plugin_rpi_gpio/README.md

 ```
 This will create the "rpi_gpio.so" binary.
 Copy the binary over to your Tremote Host folder, add a mapping entry like the one shown below to your mapping.txt file and restart TRemote service.
 You can now invoke your plugin functionality from a Bluetooh remote control.

-If you intend to modify this plugin or create a similar one, you need to take a look at the [TRemote plugin base package](https://github.com/mehrvarz/tremote_plugin).
+If you intend to modify this plugin or create a similar one, you should take a look at the [TRemote plugin base package](https://github.com/mehrvarz/tremote_plugin).

-Note that rpi_gpio plugin makes use of project [go-rpio](https://github.com/stianeikeland/go-rpio).
-This package will be automatically fetched by "go build".

 # Button mapping